 4) Place du Change

 Just like Rue Juiverie, the Place du Change (Exchange Square) symbolises the business activities which took place in the Old Town of Lyon during the Renaissance era.
 In those days, the “Vieux-Lyon” was the business centre of the city.
 Many merchants and bankers lived there.
-Until the mid 17th century, merchants used to work in the open on the square.
+Until the mid 17th century, merchants used to work in the open square.

 One of the nicest squares in Lyon Old Town